rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README_element.rst

 list* data structure (SLL).
 An SLL is a special case of a generalized `Linked List <https://en.wikipedia.org/wiki/Linked_list>`_.

-Of course, we *could* implement an SLL simply as a python list, but that defeats the purpose of this tutorial, which is to show one or more ways to actually implement a singly-linked list.
+Of course, we *could* implenent an SLL simply as a python list, but that defeats the purpose of this tutorial, which is to show one or more ways to actually implement a singly-linked list.
 Doing this shows the student just *why* some list operations are expensive and why some are cheap.